Károly Beregfy

-On 30 April 1945 he was captured by U.S. Army troops.
+On 30 April 1945 he was captured by United States Army troops.
 Brought to trial before the People's Tribunal he denied his guilt throughout.
 The court did not accept his arguments (Beregfy referred to disability and compulsion) and sentenced him to death.
 He was hanged on 12 March 1946, along with Ferenc Szálasi, Gábor Vajna, former interior minister in the Arrow Cross Party's cabinet and József Gera, who was a Hungarist ideologist.

+Awards and decorations

+Beregfy's ribbonrack according his service record.